sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 npm init -y
 ```

 Now let's gather the necessary dependencies.
+The first one will be `hardhat`, which is an Ethereum development framework that helps with smart contract development and testing.

 ```
 npm install --save-dev hardhat
 ```

-Run hardhat
+In your terminal, run hardhat:

 ```
 npx hardhat
 ```

-You'll get the following output and select: `Create a basic sample project`
+You'll get the following output and select: `Create a basic sample project`, by pressing `enter`

 ```
 888    888                      888 888               888